robshape/frija/README.md

 # Frija &middot; [![License](https://img.shields.io/github/license/robshape/frija.svg)](./LICENSE)
-This project implements the Swedish general election system on the Ethereum blockchain.
+The Swedish general election system on the Ethereum blockchain.

 ## Development
 The following section will help you set up the development environment.